Morlabs/BasedAgent/Docs/Contributions/Code Contributors Weights Guide.md

 ## Snapshot Summary

-Snapshots will be taken monthly, starting from August 15, 2024.
+Snapshots will be taken monthly, starting from July 31, 2024.
 The methodology for determining the implied BAAG price and USD per weight will be established as the project progresses.

+## Initial Snapshot: Project Start to July 31, 2024

+The initial implied value of weights will be determined based on the real costs paid to auditors and developers sponsored by the BasedAgent community.

+Subsequent snapshots will follow monthly, with the implied value potentially being calculated based on factors such as stETH deposits, trading prices, or other relevant metrics as the BasedAgent ecosystem develops.

 This guide provides a framework for understanding and calculating the value of code contributions to BasedAgent.
 The specific details of price determination and snapshot calculations may need to be adjusted as the BasedAgent project evolves.
 Contributors should stay informed about any updates or changes to this system as the project develops.